 THE TRAIN DRIVER SOFTWARE PLATINUM PACK ONLY £63.97 PLUS VAT

 The Train Driver Interview

-pany etc. because you’re bound to be asked about it.
+Because you’re bound to be asked about it.
 You can hardly apply to Southern and then ask if they run services to places like Peterborough and Oxford or whether they run freight trains!
-They may also ask you questions such as “What have you done in your current job that has involved using co-ordination?”; “If I asked your employer what they think of you, what would they say?”; “If I asked your mother what she thought of you, what would she say?” or “Do you think you would be able to cope if someone decide to jump in front of the train you were driving?”
+They may also ask you questions such as “What have you done in your current job that has involved using co-ordination?”; “If I asked your employer what they think of you, what would they say?”; “If I asked your mother what she thought of you, what would she say?” or “Do you think you would be able to cope if someone decides to jump in front of the train you were driving?”

 The Structured Train Driver Interview will probably come next.
 This is an interview conducted according to laid down guidelines to maintain fairness and non-discrimination and will probably be given by a couple of people from the Personnel Department.

-Before the interview starts you will be given a form to complete which will ask you to write a brief description of some experiences you have had.
+Before the interview starts, you will be given a form to complete which will ask you to write a brief description of some experiences you have had.
 For example “Describe a time when you had to cope in an emergency; Give an example of when you have

 worked as part of a team; When have you had to use procedures?; How did you use the procedures?; Where did you learn these procedures?; Have you been in an emergency situation before?; What did you do?; Have you ever done a training course that lasted more than two weeks and what was it?; What was your biggest achievement on that course?; Why do you think this was your biggest achievement?; Have you ever had to deal with a big problem?; How did you solve it?; Have you ever had to work for long periods of time on your own?; How long at a time?”